asteves/site/content/post/2020-07-25-plotting-democracy-over-time-with-r.en.markdown

 ## Introduction

-Recently, I was asked to help make some maps for a research article.
+Recently, I made some maps for a research article.
 I initially had some reticence, as it had been a long time since I worked with GIS systems.
 To my (pleasant) surprise, the R spatial ecosystem has evolved to make the process extremely user friendly.
-In the spirit of "write it down to not forget" this post provides a beginning to end tutorial for plotting maps across time.
-To give the tutorial a practical application, I focus on plotting the changes in electoral democracy across time using the V-Dem index.
+In the spirit of "write it down to not forget," this post provides a beginning to end tutorial for plotting maps across time.
+To give the tutorial a practical application, I focus on plotting the electoral democracy changes across time using the V-Dem index.

 ## What Packages do I need?